decyphertek-io/decyphertek/docs/AWS-Marketplace.md

 AWS Marketplace - Decyphertek
 ==============================

-Decyphertek has secured your AWS with one or more of the following open source software.
+Decyphertek has secured your AWS AMI with one or more of the following open source software.
 Please reference the specific softare stack your server has.
 As a courteousy to AWS Subscribers this section can be used as a quick reference.

-* Crowdsec IPS : An open source Intrusion prevntion system , that maintains a global IP blacklist.
+* Crowdsec IPS - An open source Intrusion prevntion system , that maintains a global IP blacklist.
-* UFW Host Firewall : A host based firewall that adds an addtional layer of security to limit access to your server.
+* UFW Host Firewall - A host based firewall that adds an addtional layer of security to limit access to your server.
-* Unattended Upgrades : Provides automated security patching & upgrades via crontab at 3am UTC every morning.
+* Unattended Upgrades - Provides automated security patching & upgrades via crontab at 3am UTC every morning.
-* Auditd Logging : Provides additional security logging based of security aduitd rules set.
+* Auditd Logging - Provides additional security logging based of security aduitd rules set.
-* Quad9 DNS : Secure encrypted DNS that also blocks malicious queries and domains by default.
+* Quad9 DNS - Secure encrypted DNS that also blocks malicious queries and domains by default.
-* Modsecurity WAF : A Web Application firewall that block known malicous attacks against NGINX.
+* Modsecurity WAF - A Web Application firewall that block known malicous attacks against NGINX.

 AWS Basics
 -----------